bigskysoftware/missing/www/demos/apg/feed.md

  - The author is responsible for loading new content based on user interaction.
    Be sure to set `<aria-feed aria-busy=true>`{ .language-html } during this process.
-   After your feed is updated, be sure to remove the attribute.
+   After your feed is updated, the attribute must be removed.

  - The `<aria-feed>`{ .language-html } element uses MutationObserver to update the following attributes on `<article>`{ .language-html } or `[role=article]`{ .token .attr-name } elements when new content is appended:
     - `tabindex`{ .token .attr-name },